Ctrl-Alt-1337/AssaultCube-DirectX-ESP-Overlay/README.md

 	- WorldToScreen: Guidedhacking.com

 - DISCLAIMER:
-  - This hack should never be used to ruin the game for other players.
+  - Run this in singleplayer mode ONLY.
+This hack should never be used to ruin the game for other players.
 This serves solely as a purpose for learning and to better understand the workings of memory forensics and the WinAPI.